-Course at capacity!
-Join the waitlist below for the next live-stream, virtual PI Crash Course: June 25-26, 2020
+Training is at capacity!
+Join the waitlist below for the next live-stream PI Crash Course on June 9-10, 2022.

-The New Principal Investigator (PI) Crash Course is a two-day intensive boot camp of seminars, discussions, and hands-on activity sessions to provide exposure to fundamental leadership and management skills and tools needed for success in your lab.
+The Principal Investigator (PI) Crash Course is a two-day intensive boot camp of seminars, discussions, and hands-on activity sessions to provide exposure to fundamental leadership and management skills and tools needed for success in your lab.
+Join waitlist here.

 Subscribe for updates on registration and scholarship dates, deadlines, and announcements.

 Summer 2022 Dates: Live-stream, online training June 9-10, 2022; 10am - ~6pm EDT

 This two-day intensive crash course integrates the principle skills that future and new PIs did not develop during their post-doctoral training, but will be necessary to survive as a new Lab leader and manager.
 Whether you are a doctoral student, postdoc, new PI, or looking to start your own lab, as a lab leader you will immediately be confronted on daily basis by a variety of situations that you must be prepared to handle.
 This crash course will provide you the tools you need to start your lab on the right foot.